Losant/losant-rest-js/docs/device.md

   .catch(console.error);
 ```
 ## device.getState
-Retrieve the last know state(s) of the device
+Retrieve the last known state(s) of the device